 Cagliari or Alghero?

-Though you can reach Sardinia by ferry from a number of ports in France, but mainly in Italy, flights from your home country will largely determine the part of the island you’ll focus on during a week in Sardinia.
+Though you can reach Sardinia by ferry from several ports in France (but mainly from within Italy), flights from your home country will largely determine the part of the island you’ll focus on during a week in Sardinia.
 Unless the purpose of your trip is to fully explore the island, I recommend taking things slowly, catch some sun at the beach, and enjoy la dolce vita.
 Both Alghero and Cagliari are attractive cities to base yourself at for the first few nights.
 Cagliari is the largest city on the island and quite Italian in feel.
 The walled city of Alghero, on the other hand, is a lot smaller, close to excellent beaches that are suitable for day trips, and fully geared for tourists.

 This particular sample itinerary for 7 days in Sardinia is based on arrival by plane to Alghero and largely excludes overpriced Costa Smeralda in favor of the Gulf of Orosei.
 If landing in Cagliari, simply swap the Alghero days for sightseeing in and around Cagliari.